hanhanwu/Hanhan_Penetration_Testing_Practice/Metasploit/ReadMe.md

 It Seems that a fast way to learn penetration testing is to use this Framework.

 ## Practice
+To use msfconsole, type `msfconsole` in the terminal.

 ### Passive Information Gathering
 #### whois